 Before we dive deeper into the strategies for building communities, we need to ask “Why?”.
 What are the tangible benefits that an engaged community of users can provide a marketplace business?

 An Airbnb user is a person who allows strangers into their home and stays in strangers’ homes when traveling.
 An Etsy seller is a person who makes a living as a maker and quite likely buys what she needs from other makers.
-These behaviors are an essential part of their identities.
+For PaulCamper’s providers, camper travel is a lifestyle.
+In all three examples, the marketplace value proposition taps into behavior that is essential for the user’s identity.

 There are several reasons why it is important to get people to identify with your marketplace.
 Let’s go through them.